 I’m a writer, musician and visual artist living in Northern California.
-I grew up in rural Indiana in a farmhouse built in 1850 on 22 acres of land.
+I grew up in rural Indiana in a farmhouse that was built in 1850.
 We had horses, chickens, rabbits, goats, cats and dogs, and various other animals.
 The landscape was a rich source of inspiration for drawing, writing and musical expression.
-I come from a very artistic family, and we made our own entertainment most of the time.
+I come from an artistic family, and we made our own entertainment much of the time.

 In middle school, I began to sing and play the flute.
 In high school, I was involved in drama, musical theater, choir, band and orchestra.
 That was also the time when I began keeping a journal and writing on a regular basis.

 These days, I perform as a flutist and singer with a variety of ensembles, including the Laura Austin Wiley Quintet and the Wiley McFarland Duo.
 I have CDs of jazz standards and my original compositions for sale on CD Baby.

-When I’m not singing, playing flute, writing or drawing, I enjoy hiking with my husband and talking to my five cats.
+When I’m not singing, playing the flute, writing or drawing, I enjoy hiking with my husband and talking to my six cats.